-Trust and transparency in conduct is ever more important in our information-heavy age, and ethics need to be clearly stated, flowing down form the highest executives.
-Every employee and client gets their cues from the highly visible executives and owners, and if they are seen to push the limits of ethical behavior, they will as well.
+Trust and transparency in conduct is ever more important in our information-heavy age, and ethics need to be clearly stated, flowing down from the highest executives.
+All employees and clients get their cues from the highly-visible executives and owners, and if they are seen to push the limits of ethical behavior, they will as well.
 That’s why a clear and comprehensive ethics policy should be in place.

 A good policy does more than just outline concepts of good behavior, it also communicates expectations and requirements, has buy-in from all levels of business (from the board of directors down), and develops measurements to determine if ethics are being maintained and yielding the desired results.

-If you need guidance on creating a good ethic program, we can help there as well.
+If you need guidance on creating a good ethics program, we can help there as well.

 The Ethics Program Guide provides a fifteen point plan to developing or strengthening a company’s ethics program.